ivan-borovets/fastapi-clean-example/README.md

 From this definition, it's clear that one common way to implement DI is by passing dependencies as arguments to the `__init__` method or functions.

-But how exactly should these dependencies be passed?
+But how exactly should these dependencies be initialized?

 **DI frameworks** offer an elegant solution by automatically creating the necessary objects (while managing their **lifecycle**) and injecting them where needed.